Back to California

 Plain English Breakdown

-The exact number of restaurants that will apply for these licenses is unknown.
+The exact number of restaurants applying for these new licenses is not specified or predictable based on the provided official source material.

 Alcoholic Beverages: Extra Licenses for Hospitality Zones in San Francisco

-This law allows up to 20 new alcohol-selling licenses for restaurants within designated hospitality zones in San Francisco, with specific rules and limitations.
+This law allows up to 20 new licenses for restaurants serving alcohol in designated hospitality zones in San Francisco, with specific rules set by the city and state.

 What This Bill Does

-• Allows up to 20 additional on-sale general licenses for bona fide public eating places located within a designated hospitality zone in the City and County of San Francisco.
+• Allows up to 20 new on-sale general licenses for bona fide public eating places located within a designated hospitality zone in San Francisco.

-• Requires the local government of San Francisco to adopt an ordinance designating or modifying a hospitality zone, including specific information and findings.
+• Requires the City of San Francisco to create or modify a hospitality zone through an ordinance that includes specific information and findings.

 Who It Names or Affects

-• Restaurants in San Francisco that want to sell alcohol
+• Restaurants in San Francisco that want to serve alcohol.

 Terms To Know